minio/docs/source/reference/minio-mc/mc-get.rst

 .. mc-cmd:: SOURCE
    :required:

-   The full path to the :ref:`alias <minio-mc-alias>`, bucket, prefix (if used), and object of the path to download.
+   The full path to the :ref:`alias <minio-mc-alias>`, bucket, prefix (if used), and object to download.

 .. mc-cmd:: TARGET
    :required:

-   The path on the local file system where the object should download to.
+   The destination path on the local file system where the command should place the downloaded file.

 .. mc-cmd:: --encrypt
    :optional: